|

 team discussed the entire project and determined its efficacy

-in meeting its stated objectives.
 Both Tohono Chul Park and the

 Flowing Wells District awarded certificates of appreciation to